jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

       }
 	```

-	Examine the data in the map, in the JSON structure, and in the table view.
-This GeoJSON contains several features that have an "icon" property.
+	Take some time to examine the data in the map, how that relates to the JSON structure, and in the table view.
+Notice, this GeoJSON contains several features that have an "icon" property.
 The value of the "icon" property corresponds to an image in the Mapbox Light style's [sprite](https://docs.mapbox.com/help/glossary/sprite/){:target="_blank"}(image).
 Note: the name of images is the value of the "icon" property + `-15`.

-2. In the script section of `filter-markers.html`, add the GeoJSON data structure in a variable called `places` where it says `// ADD THE DATA HERE`, and then set the variable equal to the geoJSON data above (with a semicolon on the end).
+2. To add the GeoJSON data into your map, you'll add it to `filter-markers.html`.
+In the `script` section, locate where it says `// ADD THE DATA HERE`.
+Use the code block beow to create a variable called `places`, and then set the variable equal to the geoJSON data structure above (with a semicolon on the end).
 This just loads data into the variable "places", so you won't see a change in the map.

 	```Javascript
 	    // This GeoJSON contains features that include an "icon"